amin8179/Impact-of-oscilllation-on-decision-making/README.md

 Notes
-Ensure that the functions model33.m and movingAverage.m are available, as they are essential for simulating neural activity and processing the outputs.
+Ensure that the functions model33.m is available, as it is essential for simulating neural activity and processing the outputs.
 Adjust the decision_boundary and noise parameters to suit different decision-making scenarios.
-The moving average window size (k) is set to 100 by default but can be adjusted to better fit your data.

 By using these files, you can simulate how neural populations respond to varying inputs, analyze decision and error trials, and explore neural decision-making mechanisms.